 Roasted garlic compound butter on a piece of bread.

-Savory & Sweet Christmas Gift
+Savory & Sweet Compound Butter For Gifting

 Now this is where it gets fun… I LOVE packaging!
 To me, the way you dress-up a gift is just as important as the gift.
-Now, I used my favorite 4 ounce Ball jars for the butter on purpose.
+Now, I used my favorite 4 ounce Ball jars for the Christmas butter on purpose.
 We created a lovely FREE printable label for everyone to use that fits these jars perfectly.

 Aren’t they fun?!
 Now… I have created a couple of different ways to use these free printable labels…check them out below.